gabrielschulhof/bindings-principles/README.md

 };
 jsCallback->Call(arguments, 2);
 ```
 The first argument to the Javascript callback is a handle we have created for this one function call.
-However, conceptually, the c_handle is the same as the one for which we have previously created a Javascript wrapper.
+However, conceptually, ```c_handle``` is the same as the one for which we have previously created a Javascript wrapper.
 This is bad.
 We have just created a second Javascript handle containing the same "magic" pointer as the one we passed into Javascript land during our binding of ```remote_resource_retrieve()```.
 The reason this is bad is that when the Javascript code invalidates one of the handles, the underlying C API in turn invalidates its own handle.
 However, we still have a copy of the now stale handle in a second Javascript handle which remains perfectly valid.
 This introduces a discrepancy between the state of the bindings and the state of the C library.

 The way around this is to create a persistent reference to the Javascript handle in our binding for ```remote_resource_set_int_async()``` and pass it, along with the ```Nan::Callback```, which is a persistent reference to the Javascript function that we must call (```jsCallback``` in the example above), as the ```void *data``` parameter of the native callback.
 Read more about this in the <a href="#callbacks">callbacks</a> section.